Creature types

 Sighthound Speed, 10XP You do not need to roll Agility to sprint.

-Retriever, 10XP If provided reference, via scent or sight, for an object, you roll Perception at +2 to scrounge for that object.
+Retriever, 10XP If provided evidence of an object, you roll Perception at +2 to scrounge for that object.

-Guardian, 5XP You’re considered to always be keeping watch, per Perception, unless you are explicitly distracted.
-Additionally, you can control and guide flocks of animals with strict precision.
-They will not wander or get lost without your knowledge.
+Guardian, 5XP You’re always be keeping watch, per Perception, unless you are explicitly distracted.
+You can control and guide flocks of animals with strict precision.

 Hardy Cur, 5XP +1 Fortitude & Immunity.

-Goose, 20XP You are not a hound, but a hefty domestic goose (60lbs.)
-You speak Goose.
-Your bite attack has a reach of medium (M) due to your lengthy neck.
-You do not possess the Olfaction trait.
-You may fly instead of walking at an altitude of up to 2 meters.
-You may sprint, while doing so.
+Goose, 20XP You are a hefty domestic goose (60lbs.)
+Your bite attack has a reach of 1 m from your lengthy neck.
+You do not possess Olfaction.
+You can fly at an altitude of up to 2 meters.
+You can sprint while doing so.
 At the end of your move action, you land safely on the ground.
 You gain Swimming 5.

 Exotic